Kgo222/ClassroomClarity/notebooks/maddie/README.md

 - Submitted order for microcontroller, resistors, and caps from the electronic services shop to TA
 - Submitted order for caps and resistors that we cant get from the sevices shop from digikey

+### 3/24/2025 TA meeting
+- PCB arrived!
+- Need to see why my AutoDesk access expired
+- Will solder and test PCB this week
+- All supplies have arrived
+- Next PCB order is on Monday